AlreadyBored/basic-js/README.md

 * `turns` (minimum `number` of turns to solve the puzzle)
 * `seconds` (minimum `number` of **seconds** to solve the puzzle at a given `turnsSpeed`).

-You don't need to valide parameters.
+You don't need to validate parameters.

 Write your code in `src/hanoi-tower.js`.

 ---

 ### **Transform array**

 Your task is to implement the function `transform(arr)` that takes an `array` and returns it **transformed**, based on the **control sequences** that it contains.
-**Control sequences** are defined `string` elements of the aforementioned `array`:
+**Control sequences** are defined `string` elements of the mentioned `array`:
 * `--discard-next` excludes the next element of the array from the transformed array.
 * `--discard-prev` excludes the previous element of the array from the transformed array.
-* `--double-next` doubles the next element of the array immediately after it in the transformed array.
+* `--double-next` doubles the next element of the array in the transformed array.
-* `--double-prev` doubles the immediately following element of the array in the transformed array.
+* `--double-prev` doubles the previous element of the array in the transformed array.

 For example: